 Works Cited

 Greene, Wilbur.
 “The Art of Pacing: Keeping Readers Engaged from Start to Finish.”
-Medium, The Writing Cooperative, 11 Oct.
-2023, writingcooperative.com/theart-of- pacing-keeping-readers-engaged-from-start-to-finish-6e368d07a7f0.
+Medium, The Writing Cooperative, 11

 Jackson, Savannah.
 “Pacing in Writing: Engage Your Readers with Every Page.”
 Jericho Writers, 15 Sept.
-2022, jerichowriters.com/pacing-in-writing/.
+2022,

 “Slow Burn vs. Fast-Paced: Choosing the Right Storytelling Tempo.”
-Author’s Pathway, 10 July 2025, authorspathway.com/crafting-your-story/plot-development/slow-burn- vs-fast-paced-choosing-the-right-storytelling-tempo/.
+Author’s Pathway, 10 July 2025,

 Imagery and Symbolism

-Patience Gwardyak, Jacqueline Koopman & Mia Lubian0
+Patience Gwardyak, Jacqueline Koopman & Mia Lubiano

-language designed to appeal to these senses” (Malewitz 1).
+The symbols of literature are created through imagery.
+An author must use descriptive language that appeals to a reader’s sense of taste, touch, smell, and hearing.
+Imagery is “vivid language designed to appeal to these senses” (Malewitz 1).
 The use of such language is essential for readers because it enables them to imagine and experience the text realistically, as if they are actually in it.
 This allows the reader to immerse themselves in the author's world, creating a sense of empathy with the characters and the world they inhabit.
 Imagery is used to establish settings, describe characters, and create symbols that readers will forever associate with the work and its themes.
 However, it’s also imperative for shaping the tone of the work and how the author might feel about characters, locations, or objects based on the language they’re using.

-symbolism out.
+Next, symbolism is utilized to communicates subtle themes in stories.
+Symbols may come up organically during an author’s writing process, or they intentionally plan their symbolism out.
 Fawkes defines symbolism as a means to, “Communicate something abstract in a more concrete way” (Fawkes 1).
-This goes hand in hand with imagery, taking the abstract idea of something like hope or freedom and allowing the reader to connect it to the visuals presented.Expanding the attribution of meaning beyond one symbol helps to deepen the story’s
+This goes hand in hand with imagery, taking the abstract idea of something like hope or freedom and allowing the reader to connect it to the visuals presented.Expanding the attribution of meaning beyond one symbol helps to deepen the story’s connections.
+Recurring symbols can turn into motifs, and to keep the repetition from becoming stale it is important to find ways that evolve them (Fawkes 1).
+Moreover, the author balances how they show and don’t tell in their writing when using symbols, furthering the story’s subtle messages.

 Finally, symbolism and imagery work extremely well together to create an emotional image in the reader's mind.
 As aforementioned, imagery is more than simply creating a picture in the mind of your readers; it grounds a reader in a story no matter how foreign the text might be.
 Furthermore, symbolism is pertinent to exposing important subtleties.
 When these elements are

-...imagery is often used in conjunction with symbolism and motifs.
+used together they create an extremely immersive meaningful story that completely enthralls readers.
+According to Tyler Biscontini in the article "Imagery, Motifs, Symbolism," "...imagery is often used in conjunction with symbolism and motifs.
 Certain images, such as a bald eagle, invoke cultural and historical connotations in the reader.
-Similarly, imagery that repeatedly appears throughout the narrative can be used as a motif, encouraging readers to examine the work as a whole within the context of the image.
+Similarly, imagery that repeatedly appears throughout the narrative can be used as a motif, encouraging readers to examine the work as a whole within the context of the image."

 As stated by Biscontini, there are various extremely famous examples of symbolism and imagery working in tandem.
 The example of a bald eagle is a perfect instance of the two working in tandem.
 A bald eagle being described to a reader may invoke a sense of pride and patriotism, that patriotism may be lessened due to the current state of the government that is symbolic of, but regardless of the emotion it invokes it is still a powerful one.
 In summary, the use of both imagery and symbolism almost guarantees a power story to be told.